May 18, 2016

 • Broccolini – Broccolini, sometimes referred to as baby broccoli, looks similar to broccoli.
 They have longer, thinner stems with more sparse florets.
 The broccolini is blanched to cook it while retaining the bright green flavor.

-• Porchetta – You can find thinner deli-sliced porchetta at some Italian delis though I typically make my own porchetta using my recipe here and make this breakfast sandwich using the leftovers.
+• Porchetta – You can find thinner deli-sliced porchetta at some Italian delis though I typically make my own using my homemade porchetta recipe and make this breakfast sandwich using the leftovers.
 My recipe is made with by wrapping a portion of pork loin with pork belly with the skin on for a more accessible version.
 I stuff the roast with a blend of herbs and spices, garlic and orange zest (an Italian salsa verde).

 • Provolone – Provolone is a mild, semi-hard Italian cheese made of cow’s milk.
 It has a mild, nutty texture and creamy flavor.
 It’s also similar to havarti.
 You can use either deli-sliced or shredded cheese in this recipe.